 Don’t fall for this tactic anymore.
 If you know, in your own “gut instincts”, your “women’s intuition”, your “sixth sense”, or whatever you wish to call it what is true, that you are right, DO NOT fall for this tactic.
 Always trust these things within you, for more often than not, they are usually almost always right.
 Additionally, it’s also worth noting that if you choose to ignore them, you will lose that internal connection you have, know, and trust that often serves to protect your own self-interests and self-preservation.
 Like a diamond made out of carbon, with enough time, heat, and pressure, it can blind you, brainwash you, and indoctrinate you into believing what the perpetrator wants you to believe is your reality and your truth.

 Gaslighting is often employed by addicts, but also much more sinister reasons as the aforementioned movies demonstrate.
 Listen up, because this is perhaps the most important message you’re going to get on Gaslighting:

 “Gaslighting is inherently dangerous to every aspect of your well being .
 If you suspect you are being the victim of gaslighting, get help – or at the very least, a second opinion.
 It is abuse.”

 A) can relate to so many of the aforementioned points

-B) spend your time, energy, and effort worrying, wondering, and waiting to see if/when your perception is going to catch up to your reality or vice versa, and
+B) spend your time, energy, and effort worrying, wondering, and waiting to see if/when your perception is going to catch up and collide with your reality or vice versa, and

 There are resources to help you restore your sanity, place trust back into yourself where it belongs, and put a permanent stop to the never-ending abuse that is gaslighting.